Engineering Intelligence Dashboard

 Engineering partnership on what was possible

-I partnered with engineering to understand the constraints of GLQL and what extensions it would need to support both cross-group queries and visualization rendering.
-Decoupling the access model was the design move; making GLQL able to support it was the engineering one, and the two had to be designed together.
+I partnered with engineering on what extensions GLQL (GitLab’s query language) would need to support cross-group queries and visualization rendering.
+Decoupling the access model was the design move; making GLQL support it was the engineering one, and the two had to be designed together.

-The dashboard surfaces this work shipped through were built on the data-visualization patterns and components from a parallel initiative — see Data Visualization Design System.
-Reusing those foundations meant the access-model rethink could be evaluated on its own merits without each team rebuilding the dashboard UI from scratch.
+With the Foundations team, I aligned this work with GitLab-wide navigation changes so every dashboard became reachable from a single entry point instead of being buried in the group tree.
+The dashboard surfaces themselves were built on patterns from a parallel initiative (see Data Visualization Design System), so the access-model rethink could be evaluated on its own merits without each team rebuilding dashboard UI from scratch.

 Solution

-• Self-service dashboard creation, customization, and sharing for users with the right permissions
+• A customizable dashboard framework: self-service creation, customization, and sharing for users with the right permissions

-• Flexible aggregation across GitLab’s group structure, so customers could roll up metrics along the organizational shape that actually mattered to them
+• Flexible aggregation across GitLab’s group structure, so customers could roll up metrics at the organizational level that actually mattered to them

 Outcomes

-Most “we need a better dashboard” requests are actually access-model requests in disguise.
-The visible surface is the dashboard; the constraint is upstream, in how data is exposed and aggregated.
-Designing the access model — the part the user never sees but that determines what any dashboard can ever show them — is sometimes the highest-leverage interaction design problem on the project.
+Most “we need a better dashboard” requests are access-model requests in disguise.
+The dashboard is the visible surface; the constraint lives upstream, in how data is exposed and aggregated.
+The access model, the part the user never sees but which determines what any dashboard can ever show them, was the highest-leverage design problem on the project.